pkasela/SE-PQAEF/README.md

 ```
 - 03_best_answers: # in this folder we create the dataset for cQ&A
-  - pipeline.sh # script with the various flags for each script that needs to run to create the dataset
+  - pipeline.sh # script with the various flags for each script that needs to run to create the cQA dataset
   - create_best_answer_data.py # create the dataset, with the question and relevant answers
   - elastic.py # contains helper functions for elasticsearch server
   - optimize_bm25.py # finds the best values for b and k1 for retrieval